How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Transplanting scotch bonnet plants

-Once scotch bonnets outgrow their seedling cells, we recommend switching to normal potting mix.
+Once scotch bonnets outgrow their seedling cells, I recommend switching to normal potting mix.
 The transplanting process is similar to planting seeds, only you’re putting a plant (and it’s roots) into the soil instead of a seed.

 Supplies: